codex-storage/codex-spec/specs/marketplace.md

 ## Client role

-Client role represent nodes that mediate persisting data inside Codex network.
+The Client role represents nodes that mediate persisting data inside the Codex network.

-There are 2 parts for client role:
+There are two parts of a client role:

  - Requesting storage from the network - creating storage request.
  - Withdrawing funds from storage requests.

 ### Creating storage requests

-When the client node is prompted by the user to create a storage request, it SHOULD receive the input parameters for the storage request from the user.
+When the user prompts the client node to create a storage request, it SHOULD receive the input parameters for the storage request from the user.

 To create a request to persist a dataset on the Codex network, client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
 Using an erasure coding technique and input parameters, the data chunks are encoded and placed into separate slots.
 The erasure coding technique MUST be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
-The final slot's roots and other metadata MUST be placed into Manifest.
-Manifest's CID is then used as the `cid` of the stored dataset.
+The final slot's roots and other metadata MUST be placed into Manifest (**TODO: Manifest RFC**).
+Manifest's CID MUST then be used as the `cid` of the stored dataset.

-After the dataset is prepared, it MUST submit a transaction with the desired request parameters which are represented as `Request` object and its sub-objects.
+After the dataset is prepared, node MUST submit a transaction with the desired request parameters which are represented as `Request` object and its sub-objects to function `requestStorage(request)`.
 Bellow are described its properties:

 ```solidity
 struct Request {